Git

 Staging Changes

-Git records changes to a project within a staging area, which exists as an index
+Git records changes to a project within a staging area, which exists as an index file within the .git directory.

 To modify your project, you must add your changes to the staging area (stage it), then commit them to the repository.